ryanpeach/shell/README.md

 It's important the MNT variable is set to the directory you want to mount your home in the container from the containers filesystem perspective.

+# Other condsiderations

+It is best to clone THIS REPO into your home directory

+`git clone git@github.com:ryanpeach/shell.git $HOME/shell`

+The `.zshrc` will detect this directory mounted to $SHELL_MNT_DIR which defaults to $HOME/mnt/shell inside the container, and stow files from its ./home directory.

+This will allow you to safely edit your config from within your docker container, even within multiple running instances.

 # Running from the Repo

 `just run <tag>`